jboss-developer/jboss-eap-quickstarts/forge-from-scratch/README.md

 But that is not all!
 You can use Forge on your new or existing projects to continue to enhance any application.

 _Note: This quickstart uses the H2 database included with Red Hat JBoss Enterprise Application Platform 6.
 It is a lightweight, relational example datasource that is used for examples only.
-It is not robust or scalable and should NOT be used in a production environment!_
+It is not robust or scalable, is not supported, and should NOT be used in a production environment!_

 System requirements
 -------------------